AngelHenriettaAboah/movieApp/README.md

 # movieApp
-This is a movie app created using react
+This is a movie app created using react, simple to complex. !
+Happy Coding!